sharayu-t/sharayu_t/README.md

 # <div align="center"> Hi, I'm Sharayu 👋  </div>

 ### I love working with data.
 I'm passionate about writing codes to Analyze, Predict and Visualize data.
-Storytelling through data with interesting graphs and designs interests me.
+Storytelling through data with interesting graphs and visuals interests me.
 I'm on a journey to learn, explore, and get mesmerized by what data can do!

 ## My Current Status
 * 💼 Pursuing Master's in Data Analytics at Northeastern Univeristy.